Gold Street Main Surgery

 We regret there will be no walk-in phlebotomy service on Tuesdays in March.
 If you need a blood test on those days, please contact the surgery for an appointment.
 We apologise for any inconvenience.

 Extended Hours: We offer pre-bookable appointments between 7.00 am and 8.00 every Monday (excluding public holidays).
 There are normally GP, Nurse and Healthcare Assistant apppointments available.
 There are also a limited number of pre-bookable telephone consultation slots with a GP between 6.30pm and 7.00pm Tuesday to Friday.
 Please ask the receptionist.

 If you need to speak to a GP urgently when the surgery is closed, or need advice on any medical problem, please phone NHS 111 (free from landline and mobile) for our out-of-hours doctors service.
 If you are experiencing severe chest pain, are bleeding heavily or think you may have broken bones, please ring 999 or go to your nearest Accident and Emergency Unit.
 Please phone NHS 111 if you need medical advice while the surgery is closed.

 Click here for School Street Surgery opening hours.

-Please note that Gold Street and School Street Surgeries will be closed for essential GP and staff training from 1.00 pm on the following date:
+Please note that Gold Street and School Street Surgeries will be closed for essential GP and staff training from 1.00 pm on the following dates:

 We apologise for any inconvenience.
-If you need to contact a doctor urgently at any time when the surgery is closed, please phone 111 (free call from both landlines and mobiles) for advice, and to to contact our "out of hours" service through the 111 call handlers.
+If you need to contact a doctor urgently at any time when the surgery is closed, please phone 111 (free call from both landlines and mobiles) for advice.
+The same number will enable you to contact our "out of hours" service through the 111 call handlers.